agda/agda/doc/user-manual/language/cubical.lagda.rst

 ---------

-While path types are great for reasoning about equality they don't let us transport along paths between types or even compose path, which in particular means that we cannot yet prove the induction principle for paths.
+While path types are great for reasoning about equality they don't let us transport along paths between types or even compose paths, which in particular means that we cannot yet prove the induction principle for paths.
 In order to remedy this we also have a built-in (generalized) transport operation and homogeneous composition operations.
 The